 Fish Passage Barriers

 While the Tryon Creek watershed has high habitat quality, there are several physical barriers to fish passage throughout the watershed that prevent native fish from thriving.
 Tryon Creek Watershed Council advocates for removal of these fish passage barriers.
 Many culverts within the watershed are difficult or impossible for fish to pass through.
 In 2014, Tryon Creek Watershed Council led a project to remove the Stone Bridge culvert, a fish passage barrier located within the Tryon Creek State Natural Area and replaced it with the Nettle Creek Bridge.
 Many culverts remain throughout the watershed.
-Three strategic barriers to a thriving native fish population are the Boones Ferry Road culvert, 4th Avenue culvert, and Highway 43 culvert.
+The three biggest barriers to a thriving native fish population are the Boones Ferry Road culvert (now a Bridge!), the 4th Avenue culvert, and the Highway 43 culvert.

 Nettle Creek Bridge